NOT ALL BATTLES REQUIRE AN ENEMY01

 When an out-of-control wildfire cannot be contained by local firefighters, they rely on the Air Force.
 Trained to fight all kinds of blazes, Air National Guard and Air Force Reserves are primarily called on to fight land fires using C-130s that are specially equipped with the Modular Airborne Firefighting System (MAFFS).

-As a fire protection specialist, you’ll be trained to handle everything from brush fires to burning rocket fuel and occasionally be called upon to assist civilian fire departments.LEARN ABOUT A FIREFIGHTER CAREER05
+As a fire protection specialist, you’ll be trained to handle everything from brush fires to burning rocket fuel and occasionally be called upon to assist civilian fire departments.LEARN ABOUT THIS CAREER05

 SAVING OTHERS IS OUR SPECIALTYRescue 3D00:00